NewslettersNovember 23rd, 2021

 Rachel Podbury

-Rachel Podbury, Principal Strategic Designer
+Rachel Podbury, Business and Account Development Principal

 I’ve been thinking a lot about goals lately.
 Those that individuals and progressive societies seem to share like freedom, health, happiness and opportunity.
 Since the pandemic, we have been living in a world where our collective goals and efforts have never been more crystallised.
 Vaccination rates, case numbers, hospitalisations, ICU bed occupancy.
 These have been the daily measures of our public health successes and failures since March 2020.